UnrealdDei/cve/sql7.md

 ## describe

 In jid parameter .An unrestricted SQL injection attack exists in a job-recruitmentsystem.
 The parameters that can be controlled are as follows:  jid parameter .
-This function executes the job_company parameter into the SQL statement without any restrictions.
+This function executes the jid parameter into the SQL statement without any restrictions.
 A malicious attacker could exploit this vulnerability to obtain sensitive information in the server database.

 **Code analysis**